solliancenet/Azure-Machine-Learning-Dev-Guide/data-acquisition-understanding/accessing-data.md

 ### Upload

 You can upload both directories and individual files to the datastore using the Python SDK.
-To use the `upload()` methods, you must import the `azureml.data` namespace, and then import the `AzureBlobDatastore` class.
+To use the upload methods, you must import the `azureml.data` namespace, and then import the appropriate `AzureBlobDatastore` or `AzureFileDatastore` class.

 #### Upload directory

-For this example, a folder named `data` has been added to the local workspace, and will be used to demonstrate the upload functionality.
+To upload a directory, use the `upload()` method.
+For this example, a folder named `data` has been added to the local workspace and is used to demonstrate the upload directory functionality.
 In the example below, the `data` folder is uploaded to the Azure Blob storage account, and placed in a folder named `crime-data`.

 ```python
 import azureml.data